r4chelpham/zippers-on-derivatives/README.md

 # zippers-on-derivatives

-This is the repository for the artifact from my project on using zippers in the derivation of regualr expressions.
+This is the repository for the artifact from my project on using zippers in the derivation of regular expressions.

 This artifact includes 3 implementations:
 - Matching and lexing with zippers from Efficient Parsing with Derivatives and Zippers (Edelmann)